Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2065/Tutorial 3.md

 ### Foralls/universal quantifier
 When we want to prove a forall, we should use intro (similar to implication).

-`intro x` gives us a term inside the
+`intro x` gives us a term inside the forall.

 Naming conventions: big propositions can be introduced with a capital.